LucaFranceschini/wrapper-roo/README.md

 ## Features
 ### Exceptions Support
-Hooks are always invoked, even after the wrapped function throws.
+Pre- and post-hooks are always invoked, even if the wrapped function throws.
 If that is the case, the error is then re-thrown:
 ```js
 const wrapped = wrap(() => {throw 42})